WHO says we can 'write the final chapter in the story of TB.' How close are we?

 Mel Spigelman, president of the TB Alliance, a nonprofit working on treatments, says "the greatest barrier" to progress is "lack of funding and investment" –needed for research and development of diagnostics, drugs, health infrastructure – and vaccines.

 The CDC's Date says increased funds could speed up testing of about 15 to 20 vaccines now in the pipeline, including one, M72, which is 50% effective in ongoing clinical trials.
-Emilio Emini, CEO of the Bill & Melinda Gates Medical Research Institute,which is helping to fund M72, says, "one quarter of the global population is latently infected with TB and each year 10 million of these people develop active tuberculosis resulting in 1.5 million deaths.
+Emilio Emini, CEO of the Bill & Melinda Gates Medical Research Institute,which will conduct a late-stage clinical trial for M72 starting early next year, says, "one quarter of the global population is latently infected with TB and each year 10 million of these people develop active tuberculosis resulting in 1.5 million deaths.
 Given the numbers, a vaccine with even 50% efficacy can have substantial public health impact."

 Ari Daniel of NPR also contributed to this story.